Early Caramel Cards Appear to be Underappreciated … and Undervalued

 It isn’t just commons, either.
 Prices for Ramly stars are considerably higher than their counterparts in these sets, too.
 The most out of whack example of this is seen, perhaps, in the Ramly Walter Johnson card.

 And comparing the prices of these issues to even overly abundant cards like T205 and T206 also provides a somewhat surprising result.
-Low-Grade T205 and T206 cards generally start in the $10-$15 range.
+Low-Grade T205 and T206 cards generally start around $15 range.
 Even though the caramel cards are about 100 times rarer (consider that for a minute) than those two tobacco sets, the caramel commons are only slightly more expensive.

 This trend of ‘under-valuation’, shall we say, doesn’t exist entirely across the board in caramel cards, obviously, as collectors have recently paid handsomely for some of the choice cards in the group.
 The E90-1 Joe Jackson card, for example, is on a tremendous rise and one of the hottest pre-war cards right now.
 Some of the rarities in the E90-1 set also fetch $1,000 or more, even in low-grade condition.
 But for the most part, the prices for caramel cards don’t seem to be commensurate with those of tobacco cards based purely on the rarity.

 So why are the caramel cards seemingly underpriced right now?
 While not a flashy response, the most thoughtful answer is simply that interest on specific sets and types comes and goes among collectors.
 The market is just pretty soft on them right now and that happens with many sets as they fluctuate in value.